kimuxer/Gentoo-Hyprland/README.md

    <img align="center" width="49%" src="https://raw.githubusercontent.com/JaKooLit/screenshots/main/Hyprland-Dots-Showcase/waybar-layout.png" /> <img align="center" width="49%" src="https://raw.githubusercontent.com/JaKooLit/screenshots/main/Hyprland-Dots-Showcase/waybar-style.png"" />
 </p>

+> [!IMPORTANT]
-#### 📷 Important note: This is just my personal experimental project, because Gentoo is special.
+### 📷 Important note: This is just my personal experimental project, because Gentoo is special.
 Depending on everyone's settings, the final system will have many differences, so this script is not universal.
 This script can probably only provide a little reference for people who have a certain understanding of gentoo and can manually modify the script.